rurban/smhasher/README.md

 Other
 -----

-* [http://www.strchr.com/hash_functions](http://www.strchr.com/hash_functions) lists other benchmarks and quality of most simple and fast hash functions.
+* [http://www.strchr.com/hash_functions](http://www.strchr.com/hash_functions) lists other benchmarks and quality of the most simple and fast hash functions.
 * [http://bench.cr.yp.to/primitives-hash.html](http://bench.cr.yp.to/primitives-hash.html) lists the benchmarks of all currently tested secure hashes.
 * The [Hash Function Lounge](http://www.larc.usp.br/~pbarreto/hflounge.html) overviews the known weaknesses and attacks.